 top of page

 I am a New York State Licensed Psychologist.
-I approach my patients' problems from a "biopsychosocial" perspective and utilize evidenced-based practices, including cognitive-behavioral therapy (CBT) and acceptance and commitment therapy (ACT) techniques, in my therapeutic work.
+I approach my patients' problems from a "biopsychosocial" perspective and utilize evidence-based practices, including cognitive-behavioral therapy (CBT) and acceptance and commitment therapy (ACT) techniques, in my therapeutic work.
 I have also completed Postpartum Support International's training in Perinatal Mood and Anxiety Disorders.

 I specialize in helping adults with: